linuxmobile/kaneru/content/blog/linux-the-best-choice.md

 ### "Linux gaming doesn't work"

 If you still believe this one, you've been living under a rock!
-The **Steam Deck revolution** has proven that Linux gaming isn't just "working" - it's thriving.
+The **Steam Deck revolution** has proven that Linux gaming isn't just "working", it's thriving.
 This handheld gaming PC runs a custom Linux distribution and supports thousands of titles.